News & Trending Shopping & Deals News

 Iryna/Adobe happy couple choosing art at gallery

-Don’t get us wrong: your local HomeGoods is probably packed with fun decor to decorate various rooms in your home.
+Don't get us wrong: your local HomeGoods is probably packed with fun decor to decorate all the rooms in your home.

-However, interior design experts tend to advise against decorating your walls with the store’s mass-produced works of art.
-These works lack originality and tend to feel impersonal.
+However, interior design experts tend to advise against decorating your walls with the store's mass-produced works of art.
+These pieces lack originality and often feel impersonal.

 It's easy to pick up clutter